 While reading up on results is exciting, particularly for people with difficult eye problems lasting for years, this is a major eye surgery.
 As a result, the recovery can stretch on for weeks or even months.

-You'll have eyedrops and pain medication to use when the discomfort grows severe.
-You'll also notice shifting vision.
+You will have eyedrops and pain medication to use when the discomfort grows severe.
+You will also notice shifting vision.

 Experts say your vision can change during:

 - Months one to three.
 Each day, your acuity might be a little different.

 - Months three onward.
 Your vision may stabilize, but you may still see fluctuations.
 The curve of your eye may change during this time.

 You will not have contact lenses to ease your shifting vision, as your eyes will need oxygen to heal.
 Your glasses may not help either, as you might need a new prescription for each day or even each hour.

 Stay calm, and work with your doctor.
 It's helpful to hear that these issues are both natural and expected, and your doctor may have tips that can help you to get through the healing process with your sanity intact.

 - Using your eye drops.
 Lubricated eyes heal faster and are less gritty.

 - Keeping your hands to yourself.
 Rubbing your eyes causes damage.

 - Using sun protection.
 Bright sunlight makes you squint, and that can hurt your healing eyes.